george-poole/LUCiFEx/README.md

 uxy = grid(u)
 ```

-The decorators `postprocess` and `co_postprocess` enable functions acting on saved simulation data (e.g. to create a plot) to be called using a convenient short-hand syntax, avoiding the need to explicitly load data in advance and clutter one's script with repetitive statements.
+The decorator functions `postprocess` and `co_postprocess` enable functions acting on saved simulation data (e.g. to create a plot) to be called using a convenient short-hand syntax, avoiding the need to explicitly load data in advance and write repetitive I/O routines.
 They furthermore enable the batch-postprocessing of an ensemble of simulation directories in which each individual directory has the same stucture (e.g. the `FunctionSeries` object `u` has been written with the same name and to the same filename).

 ## Installation (macOS)